 9. Calm a bug bite

 With spring around the corner, so are the bugs.
 Luckily, honey can even be used to calm an itchy, red mosquito bite due to its anti-inflammatory properties.
-Further, it may even prevent infection from an irritated bite, since honey also acts as a natural antibiotic.
+Further, it may even prevent infection from an irritated bite, since honey also acts as a natural antibiotic known to heal the skin [source].

-Take a teaspoonful of raw, locally produced honey to combat seasonal allergies, hay fever or colds.
+Try taking a teaspoonful of raw, locally produced honey to combat seasonal allergies.
 It’s important to find local honey, as it is supposed to help your body adapt to the allergens in the environment around you—almost like an allergy shot.
-Bee pollen has also been shown to help with allergies; Mind Body Green has a great how-to on introducing it to your daily routine leading up to allergy season.
+Bee pollen has also been shown to help with allergies.